 The Student Housing Ordinance is different from the ordinances considered in Belle Terre, DiStefano, and most of the other cases cited in the City's Memorandum because it treats an entire class of citizens differently based on their status as "college students."
 This raises a difficult issue for the City, one not touched upon in cases concerning "unrelated parties" ordinances: Does the Rhode Island Constitution permit the City to discriminate against residents based on their educational status?
-The City attempts to downplay this question by referring to the Student Housing Ordinance as the "Single-Family Dwelling Amendment," but whatever its name, the unequivocal goal and impact of the Ordinance is to create a separate set of laws that applies only to individuals "enrolled in, or attending academic courses at, any college, university or other post-secondary education institution for academic credit, whether in an undergraduate or graduate capacity."
+The City attempts to downplay this question by referring to the Student Housing Ordinance as the "Single-Family Dwelling Amendment," but whatever its name, the unequivocal goal and impact of the Ordinance is to create a separate set of laws that applies only to individuals "enrolled in, or attending academic courses at, any college, university or other post-secondary education institution for academic credit, whether in an undergraduate or graduate capacity."2 are viewed identically to a 25-year-old medical student at Brown and a 70-year-old senior citizen taking part-time courses at CCRI.
+The impact of this inclusiveness is discussed further in the Plaintiffs' rational basis analysis, infra.

 One of the few courts to consider a zoning ordinance specifically targeted at college students held that "[t]o differentiate between permissible residential classes by creating more strenuous zoning requirements for some and less for others based solely on the occupation which the tenant pursues away from that residence is the sort of arbitrary classification forbidden under our constitutions."
 Kirsch v.
 Prince George's County, 626 A.2d 372, 380 (Md.
 1993).
-Consequently, the Maryland Court of Appeals invalidated an
+Consequently, the Maryland Court of Appeals invalidated an ordinance that prohibited "mini-dormitories," which were defined as one-, two-, or three-family dwellings occupied by three to five unrelated individuals, "all or part of whom. . . are registered full-time or part-time students at an institution of higher learning."
+Id. at 373.
+The court distinguished its case from the facts of Belle Terre on these grounds, noting that the Maryland ordinance "does not differentiate based on the nature of the use of the property, such as a fraternity house or a lodging house, but rather on the occupation of the persons who would dwell therein."
+Id. at 381.
+This distinction between the facts of Belle Terre and the facts of the Kirsch case proved constitutionally fatal to the challenged Prince George's County ordinance.

-1 The Student Housing Ordinance broadly defines college students to apply to graduate students and part-time students.
-Using the City's definition, 18-year-old college freshmen are viewed identically to a 25-year-old medical student at Brown and a 70-year-old senior citizen taking part-time courses at CCRI.
-The impact of this inclusiveness is discussed further in the Appellants' rational basis analysis, infra.
+2 The Student Housing Ordinance broadly defines college students to apply to graduate students and part-time students.
+Using the City's definition, 18-year-old college freshmen